milititskiy/trazyn/README.md

 ## Trazin Extension ##

-This extension provides basic functionality to recive the emails withe the attached report after the 'newman'( CLI extention of POSTMAN) is finished and generated the report HTML file.
+This extension provides basic functionality to recieve the emails withe the attached report after the 'newman'( CLI extention of POSTMAN) is finished and generated the report HTML file.

 ## Setup the extention ##
 The extention is very simple to configure.